Free X Tool

 How long should an X thread be?

-What is the character limit per tweet in a thread?
+What should the first tweet in a thread do?

 Issues & Solutions